 In 1990, a small, committed group of business, civic, and religious leaders conceived of Cornerstone Schools as an response to Archbishop Adam Maida’s challenge to the Detroit Economic Club “to make all things new again.”
 Just nine months later, Cornerstone opened its doors to 167 eager students in August of 1991.

-Fast forward to the 2012: Cornerstone now serves over 1,500 children in the Detroit area through the independent and two charter schools.
-Cornerstone's incredible history is captured in the timeline below, and in the new 20th Anniversary book
+Today, Cornerstone now serves over 1,500 children in the Detroit area through the independent and four charter schools.
+Cornerstone's incredible history is captured in the timeline below.

 The Cornerstone Timeline

 In a speech to the Economic Club of Detroit, Catholic Archbishop Adam Maida speaks of closed churches, boarded-up schools, and broken homes in Detroit’s neighborhoods.
 He also tells of Detroit’s strong hearts and possibilities.
 From this commentary, comes a hopeful idea: a new spirit and a new school, to make all things new again.

 Eighty-five people, from across numerous geographic, racial, religious, and economic lines, answer the Archbishop’s call.
 During a meeting held at Chicago and Linwood, Father Bill Cunningham reinforces the urgency of the situation, saying, “The kids are dying now.
 We cannot wait.”

 Early summer, 1991

 By May, a plan is in place and the founding board soon follows.
 The Archbishop, Mike Timmis and Clark Durant, together with five families and a number of special benefactors, begin an inspired journey.

 Cornerstone opens with 167 students.
 Just ten months after his speech, Archbishop Maida’s vision is becoming reality – and it is only the beginning.